How to Sell Private Label Cosmetics in 6 Steps

 Selling Private Label Cosmetics: Frequently Asked Questions (FAQs)

-Private label cosmetics samples cost $40 to $100 per company, and developing a whole line could cost $1,000 to $5,000.
-Upfront costs vary greatly depending on whether you’re starting a brand new business or adding a new product line to an existing business, and whether you’re storing product in-house or dropshipping.
+Upfront costs vary greatly depending on whether you’re starting a brand new business or adding a new product line to an existing business, as well as whether you’re storing product in-house or dropshipping.
 If you’re starting a new business and either selling products in person or fulfilling customer orders in-house, startup costs will be a few thousand dollars for sample products, a website, logo and package design, initial wholesale order, and shipping.

-You’ll need a resale license like any other retailer would.
-However, you don’t need any kind of cosmetology license or education to sell makeup or skincare products.
 If you’re planning on applying makeup to customers, offering makeup or skincare services, or demonstrating skincare products on customers, you’ll likely need a cosmetology or esthetician license, depending on your state.

 To sell directly on Amazon, you will first need to register as an Amazon Seller.
 You’ll also want to trademark your private label brand.
 Once you have a registered trademark, you can apply to Amazon’s Brand Registry.
 Enrolling in Amazon’s Brand Registry gives you complete control over your product page, images, and product details.